neshoba78/jpierite-fabacademy/apr-26-input-devices.md

 # Input Devices {#input-devices}

-> The second half of the Fab Academy programme is designed to build on the previous weeks.
-You will be synthesising information and implementing skills that you were introduced to in the first half of the programme and encouraged to integrate these into your final project proposal.

-Measure something: add a sensor to a microcontroller board that you have designed and read it.

-## Learning outcomes: {#learning-outcomes}

-* Demonstrate workflows used in circuit board design and fabrication

-* Implement and interpret programming protocols

-## Have you: {#have-you}
+#### Have you:

-* Described your design and fabrication process using words/images/screenshots.
+* [ ] Described your design and fabrication process using words/images/screenshots.

-* Explained the programming process/es you used and how the microcontroller datasheet helped you.
+* [ ] Explained the programming process/es you used and how the microcontroller datasheet helped you.

-* Explained problems and how you fixed them
+* [ ] Explained problems and how you fixed them

-* Included original design files and code
+* [ ] Included original design files and code